ahaym/trumpify/README.md

 # trumpify

 Donald Trump Presidential Speech Generator!
-Made using recursive grammars, through the Dada Engine.
+Made using recursive grammars, through the Dada Engine, as well as Markov chains.

 http://dev.null.org/dadaengine/manual-1.0/dada.htmlhttp://dev.null.org/dadaengine/manual-1.0/dada.html

+Currently, the system gives a 50% chance of giving a Markov text, and a 50% chance to give a Dada text.

 UPDATE July 12, 2015: Version 1.0!
 We're finally in a working state!
 Check it out at http://ahaym.github.io/trumpify/ !